Peckmore/Journey/README.md

 - Each page visited **must** show the URL of the page.

-- Arrows **should** be shown to illustrate the direction of travel between pages, with the arrow pointing from the parent node to the child node.
+- Connections **should** be shown to illustrate the flow of travel between pages.

 ### Interactive